ombrac/ombrac/README.md

 ```shell
 ombrac-client --socks "127.0.0.1:1080" --server-address "example.com:443"
 ```
-This command sets up a SOCKS5 server on 127.0.0.1:1080, forwarding traffic to example.com:443.
+Will sets up a SOCKS5 server on 127.0.0.1:1080, forwarding traffic to example.com:443.

+When using a self-signed certificate, the client requires both the `--server-name` parameter and the `--tls-cert` path to be explicitly configured.

 ## Usage
 ### Server